-Based on actual location, size, quality and age of the properties and maintenance programs and taking into account market data at the valuation date.
+Based on actual location, size, quality and age of the properties and maintenance programs and taking into account comparable property market data at the valuation date.

 d.
-Covid-19 Pandemic
+COVID-19 Pandemic

-Management has carried out an extensive review and taken into account the impact of Covid -19 to date on the fair value of Investment Properties.
-With the continued uncertainty and challenges presented by Covid -19 management will continue to monitor further developments and determine what further impact these will have on the portfolio.
+Management has carried out an extensive review and considered the impact of COVID-19 in the assumptions used to derive the fair value of Investment Properties.
+With the continued uncertainty and challenges presented by COVID-19, management will continue to monitor further developments and determine what further impact these will have on the portfolio.

-Notes to the Financial Statements (continued) 30 April 2020 (Expressed in Trinidad and Tobago Dollars)
+Notes to the Financial Statements (continued) 30 April 2021 (Expressed in Trinidad and Tobago Dollars)